nalini-rangamani/surveyendpoint/README.md

 psql -h localhost -p 6432 -d hasuradb -U admin -c "copy surveyresults from STDIN with delimiter as ',';" surveyresults.csv.
 This will load the data to the table.

 https://app.course77.hasura-app.io/get_country will return the different countries and their aggregate count.
-This can be used by the frontend to plot a graph.
+This can be used by the frontend to plot different kinds of graphs.

 https://app.course77.hasura-app.io/get_professional will return the different kind of professionals and their aggregate count.
-This can be used by the frontend to plot a graph.
+This can be used by the frontend to plot different kinds of graphs.

 ## How to build on top of this?
 This webhook is written in Python using the Flask framework.
 The source code lies in microservices/app/src directory. server.py is where you want to start modifying the code.